Cavendish experiment with fast radio bursts on cosmological scales: Cosmic baryon budget and clustering bias

-In the main text, we argue that the electron bias can be inferred using the relation Eq.~(\ref{equ:be_indirect}), or equivalently Eq.~(\ref{equ:ne_express_be}), hence alleviating the systematic bias.
-This approximation is validated in hydrodynamical simulations TNG300-1 \cite{Springel_2017, Nelson_2017, Pillepich_2017, Naiman_2018, Marinacci_2018} and Illustris-1 \cite{vogelsberger2014properties, vogelsberger2014introducing, genel2014introducing, sijacki2015illustris}.
+In the main text, we argue that the electron bias can be inferred using the relation Eq.~(\ref{equ:be_from_bb}), or equivalently Eq.~(\ref{equ:be_indirect}), hence alleviating the systematic bias.
+This approximation is validated in Fig.~\ref{fig:electron_bias}, using hydrodynamical simulations TNG300-1 \cite{Springel_2017, Nelson_2017, Pillepich_2017, Naiman_2018, Marinacci_2018} and Illustris-1 \cite{vogelsberger2014properties, vogelsberger2014introducing, genel2014introducing, sijacki2015illustris}.
 These simulations impose the same initial conditions for dark matter and baryon particles at $z=127$, and the baryon components are further separated into three species: gas, star, and black hole, during the subsequent evolution.
-In Fig.~\ref{fig:tracer_bias}, we present the measurements of different tracer bias, where the bias value is estimated by $\hat{b}_i = \frac{\sum_{k<k_{\rm max}} \hat{P}_{im}(k)}{\sum_{k<k_{\rm max}} \hat{P}_{mm}(k)} $.
-We adopt a scale cut $k_{\rm max}=0.12\,h\,{\rm Mpc}^{-1}$ for estimations in both simulations, to mitigate large sample variance in the Illustris-1 simulation, which has a limited box size $L=75\,h^{-1}{\rm Mpc}$.
-Upon the total baryon component, the bias value is expected to be exactly unity, $b_b=1$, guaranteed by simulation settings and the equivalence principle.
-This expectation is confirmed in TNG300-1 but not in Illustris-1.
-The deviation $b_b < 1$ appearing in Illustris-1 results from the strong baryonic feedback implemented in the subgrid model, which suppresses the baryon clustering amplitude and affects scales up to $k=0.12\,h\,{\rm Mpc}^{-1}$.
-This small anomaly is expected to vanish if a more conservative scale cut is applied in the bias estimation.
-Nevertheless, this tiny effect does not affect our conclusions.
-In Fig.~\ref{fig:tracer_fraction}, we present the measurement for the mass fraction of different tracers.
-Though the fraction of $f_{ss}$ or $f_{\rm HI}$ is small at high redshift $z\gtrsim 1$, their bias values are significantly larger than unity, therefore suppressing the electron clustering by Eq.~(\ref{equ:be_indirect}).
+In Fig.~\ref{fig:tracer_bias} and Fig.~\ref{fig:tracer_fraction}, we present the measurements of clustering bias and mass fraction for different baryonic components.
+The clustering bias is estimated by $\hat{b}_i = \frac{\sum_{k<k_{\rm max}} \hat{P}_{im}(k)}{\sum_{k<k_{\rm max}} \hat{P}_{mm}(k)}$, with a scale cut $k_{\rm max}=0.12\,h/{\rm Mpc}$ for both simulation results.
+Instead of using $k_{\rm max}=0.10\,h/{\rm Mpc}$ in the forecast, we use a slightly larger value to mitigate the sample variance in the Illustris-1 simulation due to the limited box size $L=75\,h^{-1}{\rm Mpc}$.